hernan-erasmo/overlord-rs/crates/overlord-shared/README.md

 ## Overview

-overlord-shared provides the foundational infrastructure that enables seamless communication and data sharing between the different components of overlord-rs.
+Communication and data sharing between the different components of overlord-rs.
 It contains shared types, utility functions, contract bindings, and constants used throughout the system.

 ## Key Components